Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 2.4- Helpers

-Helpful tools with **absolutley no business logic whatsoever**.
-These include parsers, date formatters, etc. These are just helpers and should be able to be used in other projects.
+Helpful tools with **absolutley no business logic**.
+These include parsers, date formatters, etc. These are just auxiliary tools and should be able to be used in other projects.

 ### 2.5- Serializers